Best Action Cameras For Mountain Biking (2023 Top Picks)

 Battery life

 Outlets are rather hard to come by on a mountain.
 When you spend all day on the trails, long battery life is critical.
-This or at least swappable battery units to keep the camera rolling.
+This or at least replacable battery units to keep the camera rolling.
 Those batteries are usually tiny, taking up no space in your pocket, backpack or hip-pack.

 The best size and weight are those that go noticed.
 Overall height is actually the most important measurement.
 Only a low profile can mount below a helmet visor for one of the most immersive views possible.
 And on top of a helmet, the risk of catching branches is higher with a taller camera.

-Irrelevant features for MTB specifically
+Irrelevant features for MTB

 And then there are a couple of features highlighted in commercials or spec sheets but have very little application to bikers who film POV (point of view).